Cauda Equina Syndrome

 If someone you know complains of these symptoms, you must get him/her to an emergency room immediately.
 You must inquire as to whether CES may be a possible diagnosis if your doctor never mentions it.
 If your doctor does not order the necessary tests to detect CES, then you may have a medical malpractice case.

-It is crucial that medical staff ask four vital questions of any patient complaining of low back pain:
+It is crucial that medical staff ask four vital questions of any patient complaining of low back pain to avoid cauda equina misdiagnosis.

 1. Has your bladder been working normally?
 (Can you tell when it’s full?
 Do you feel you have to go all the time?
 Have you had any loss of control or difficulty urinating?)